 P.A.
-094-0163 requires facilities to check the Illinois State Police and Department of Corrections sex offender Web sites on all new admissions.
-A criminal history check is required on all current and new residents.
+094-0163 requires facilities to check the Illinois State Police and Department of Corrections sex offender web sites on all new admissions.
+A criminal history check is required on all new and existing residents.
 If the results of the background check are inconclusive, the facility is required to initiate a fingerprint-based check.
-In the event of a resident's poor health or lack of potential risk, the facility may apply to the Special Investigations Unit for a waiver for the fingerprint background check.
-The resident is granted a waiver if the resident is completely immobile as verified by a signed physician explanation, or has a severe, debilitating physical condition that nullifies any potential risk.
+In the event a resident's health or lack of potential risk, the facility may apply to the Special Investigations Unit for a waiver for the fingerprint background check.
+The resident is granted a waiver if the resident is completely immobile as verified by a signed physician explanation, has the existence of severe, debilitating physical condition that nullifies any potential risk.
 This waiver is valid only while the resident is immobile and the criterion supporting the waiver exists.
-The Special Investigations Unit has granted three waivers in 2007.
+The Special Investigations Unit has granted three waivers in 2008.

 P.A.
-094-0752 required that a criminal history analysis and report be conducted by the Department outside of the Office of Health Care Regulation.
-The Office of Health Care Regulation is responsible for ensuring that tracking and monitoring of identified offenders is done in long-term care facilities.
-All annual surveys include these duties, and complaint and incident investigations include checking the Identified Offender list.
+094-0752 includes permanent rules now being followed by the Department requiring a criminal history analysis and report be conducted by the Department but outside the Office of Health Care Regulations.
+The Office of Health Care Regulation is responsible to ensure proper tracking and monitoring of identified offenders is done in long term care facilities.
+All annual surveys include these extra duties along with complaint and incident investigations include checking the Identified Offender list.
 The criminal history analysis is to assist the facility in preparing supervision needs for all residents.
 All convicted or registered sex offenders must reside in a private room.

-A total of 278 total nursing facilities reported of 2,168 identified offenders, of which 139 are convicted or registered sex offenders.
+There are 322 total nursing facilities reporting a total of 3,052 identified offenders, of which 184 are convicted or registered sex offenders.